m2w/talaria/README.md

 ## Status

-talaria is currently undergoing a full rewrite, it's about 80% done.
+talaria is currently undergoing a full rewrite, it's about 90% done.
 TODO:

-- live tests
 - github release
-- gh-pages based demo (create a gist for a dummy post + a closed dummy issue on the talaria repo, reuse test/test.html, let users chose between gist and issue comments per button click - add notification that changing it requires a reload)
+- gh-pages based demo (let users chose between gist and issue comments per button click - add notification that changing it requires a reload)

 **Compatability**: talaria targets ES2015, as such IE is **not** supported!